-- 1. This tells me that the best of ideas, godly actions, still need to be brought before the Lord to see if they are His will for them to be done.
+This tells me that the best of ideas, godly actions, still need to be brought before the Lord to see if they are His will for them to be done.
 It is not that it was a wrong idea, I think God is honored by the fact that David wanted to do this, but it is not what the Lord wanted him to do.

 And thus, God speaks to Nathan the prophet who then has to tell David that he can't build God a house.
-We see the response of David in I Chronicles 28:2-3, where we are told, "Then King David rose to his feet and said, 'Hear me, my brethren and my people: I had it in my heart to build a house of rest for the ark of the covenant of the Lord, and for the footstool of our God, and had made preparations to build it.
+We see the response of David to what Nathan had told him in I Chronicles 28:2-3, where we are told, "Then King David rose to his feet and said, 'Hear me, my brethren and my people: I had it in my heart to build a house of rest for the ark of the covenant of the Lord, and for the footstool of our God, and had made preparations to build it.
 But God said to me, "You shall not build a house for My name, because you have been a man of war and have shed blood.""

-David was a man of war, blood was on his hands and thus, God did not want David to build Him a house, and as we will see, God is going to turn the tables on David and tell David that He will build him a house! - 2.
-Now I also like this because David is not able to build God a house but he can gather the materials together so that when Solomon comes to the throne, he can build the house and he will have all the materials that he will need to do it.
+David was a man of war, blood was on his hands and thus, God did not want David to build Him a house, and as we will see, God is going to turn the tables on David and tell David that He will build him a house!